 The original type of asbestos type washers were much more abrasive to fishing line than carbon fiber.
 Until the development of HT-100 Drag Washers, the asbestos material drag washers had been tested against monofilament fishing line and could only withstand roughly 20 miles of line before the washers began to be worn down.
-When engineers tested the carbon fiber and realized that it was capable of withstanding up to 100 miles or more, it was considered to be one of the most significant achievements in the fishing industry at the time.
+When engineers tested the carbon fiber and realized that it could withstand up to 100 miles or more, it was considered one of the most significant achievements in the fishing industry at the time.

-The friction created by the inner workings of the reel moving together results in heat for specific parts of the reel.
-This can be detrimental to the fishing line and to the parts inside if they are not capable of withstanding this heat and are weakened.
+The friction created by the reel’s inner workings moving together results in heat for specific parts of the reel.
+This can be detrimental to the fishing line and the parts inside if they cannot withstand this heat and are weakened.
 With carbon fiber, there is less friction as the material experiences an increase in heat, which means the HT-100 Drag Washers won’t allow as much line to be ripped from the reel when a fish makes a hard run.

-Simply put, the HT-100 Drag Washers won’t allow the fish to pull away so much fishing line when it does pull and run.
-This results in less of a chance of your line breaking and a higher percentage of fish being landed.
+The HT-100 Drag Washers won’t allow the fish to pull away so much fishing line when it does pull and run.
+This results in less chance of your line breaking and a higher percentage of fish being landed.

-Penn has recently released updated versions of the HT-100 Drag Washers that include the Dura-Drag and the Slammer Drag System.
-While these might initially seem like different material than the HT-100 Drag Washers, they are essentially the same in many ways.
+Penn has recently released updated versions of the HT-100 Drag Washers, including the Dura-Drag and the Slammer Drag System.
+While these might initially seem like different material than the HT-100 Drag Washers, they are similar in many ways.

-This can be confusing to some anglers who are accustomed to using the HT-100 Drag Washers as they usually need to be greased a few times per year, depending on how often the reel is used.
-The Dura-Drag system is made to perform without the application of greasing elements and Penn actually discourages anglers from putting any grease into the Dura-Drag system because it will compromise the performance and potentially create problems inside the drag system.
+This can confuse some anglers who are accustomed to using the HT-100 Drag Washers as they usually need to be greased a few times per year, depending on how often the reel is used.
+The Dura-Drag system is made to perform without the application of greasing elements.
+Penn actually discourages anglers from putting any grease into the Dura-Drag system because it will compromise the performance and potentially create problems inside the drag system.

 There are a few other types of materials used by other brands that can be comparable to the performance and durability of the HT-100 Drag Washers.
 If you’re in the market for a new reel, keep an eye out for any Penn products that include the HT-100 Drag Washers, Dura-Drag or Slammer Drag System in their product description since you now know that these systems are quite different from one another.